 - Read the terms and conditions – Many recruitment sites will keep your CV on a database.
-Employers can then search through when they have a vacancy.
+Employers can then search these when they have a vacancy.

 - Don’t become invisible – Applying online can sometimes feel like you’re sending your details into a black hole.
 Don't be afraid to call or send an email asking if your CV or application form has been received.

 - Check your alerts – If the alerts you sign up to don’t deliver the vacancies you want, unsubscribe.
-Unwanted job alerts can clog up your inbox and you risk overlooking any that could be useful.
-If you have signed up to alerts and they are not coming through check your junk mail folder as your mail provider might be treating them as spam.
+Unwanted job alerts can clog up your inbox and you may miss useful ones.
+Also check if any have gone into your junk/spam folder.

 Other ways of job searching